 The Solano County Mosquito Abatement District (SCMAD) is a special district responsible for mosquito abatement throughout the incorporated and unincorporated areas of Solano County, which covers over 900 square miles.

 The SCMAD was founded in 1930 in order to control the pestiferous Aedes mosquitoes that were being produced in the 184 square mile Suisun Marsh.
 It was formed according to guidelines set forth by the Mosquito Abatement Act of 1915 and the California Health and Safety Code.

 The governing board of trustees of the SCMAD meets on the second Monday of each month at 7:30 p.m., 2950 Industrial Court, Fairfield, CA.

-The SCMAD has 9 full time employees consisting of the Manager, Biologist, Supervisor, Secretary-Bookkeeper, and 5 Control Technicians.
+The SCMAD has 10 full time employees consisting of the Manager, Biologist, Supervisor, Administrative Assistant, and 6 Control Technicians.